astriaorg/docs/docs/community/1-overview.md

 # Community overview

-This section will highlight all the different resources and activities for the Celestia community.
+This section will highlight all the different resources and activities for the Astria community.